Charles Darwin vs God: did the 'Origin of Species' cause a clash between church and science?

 All these doubts notwithstanding, from the perspective of those who lived through that time, and even from hindsight today, that fact that Darwin’s views were largely accepted throughout the international scientific community in 10 to 15 years is remarkable.
 Scientists found that new avenues were thrown open to their particular researches.
 Countless confirmations and refinements to Darwin’s views were published.
 New fossil forms were discovered which filled gaps between already known groups, just as Darwin had predicted.

-John van Wyhe is a historian of science at the University of Cambridge.
-He is the founder and director of Darwin Online, the world’s largest online resource on Charles Darwin.
+John van Wyhe is a historian of science, currently at the National University of Singapore.
+He is the founder and director of Darwin Online, the world’s largest online resource on Charles Darwin